-A poison ring (also called a locket, pillbox, socket or box ring) is a type of ring with a container under the bezel or inside the bezel itself.
+A poison ring (also called a locket, pillbox, casket, socket or box ring) is a type of ring with a container under the bezel or inside the bezel itself.

 Poison rings, along with other types of lockets, are believed to have originated in Asia and date back at least to ancient Greek times.
 They replaced the practice of wearing keepsakes and other items in pouches or amulets around the neck and arm or at the belt.
 Used to carry items such as perfume, locks of hair, devotional relics, messages, pictures and keepsakes, locket rings were considered so useful that their custom rapidly spread to other parts of the world, reaching Western Europe in the Middle Ages.
 By then a huge demand existed for specialty caskets called reliquaries, created for the holy relic trade and used to house fragments of the physical remains of Christian saints and martyrs.
 Locket rings provided the perfect receptacles to keep such powerful items close-by.

 Gold ring with concealed container.
 Swiss; undated, probably 16th or 17th century.
 Photo: Wellcome Images